Mavs making note of what could be Nowitzki’s final home game

-DALLAS — Dirk Nowitzki has not said whether he is retiring because he never wanted a farewell tour.
+DALLAS — Dirk Nowitzki strolled past the crowd of cameras saying “it’s like the NBA Finals” for what had all the appearances of his last arrival for a home game.

-As much as the Mavericks have tried to honor the 40-year-old’s request, owner Mark Cuban makes no secret of the team’s desire to recognize the big German in the final home game of his record 21st season with the same franchise.
-Dallas hosts Phoenix on Tuesday night.
+The Dallas Mavericks were making good on owner Mark Cuban’s promise to make a big deal about the final home game of Nowitzki’s record 21st season with the same franchise.

-“I know a little bit.
-Don’t want to know too much,” Nowitzki said recently of the plans, which include a giant downtown mural and other tidbits that were detailed in a news release last week around the same time Cuban told fans to show up early and expect to stay late.
-“I still kind of got to focus on the game.
-Just want to go out there and hopefully perform a little bit and enjoy competing.
-Everything else will be a surprise to me.”
+The 40-year-old has never said whether he’s retiring because he didn’t want a farewell tour.
+Dallas played Phoenix on Tuesday night, with a visit to San Antonio set to wrap up the season Wednesday.
+The Mavericks are missing the playoffs for the third straight season, the longest drought of Nowitzki’s career.

-A watch party is planned for the final game of the season in San Antonio on Wednesday, with the Mavericks long since eliminated from the playoff contention for a third straight season.
-It’s the longest drought of Nowitzki’s career.
+The 14-time All-Star was greeted by hundreds of team employees as he walked from his car to the arena.
+Dozens of cameras were waiting for the walk to the locker room.

 Nowitzki, a few steps slower than in his prime and a role player on a team now led by rookie sensation and fellow European Luka Doncic, has been serenaded in every road arena.
 Some opposing fans chanted, “We want Dirk,” late in games with outcomes decided and Nowitzki on the bench.